 - help frame the topics to be discussed;

 - get notifed each week of new discussions.

 Unique Exploration Community

 The members of our Longevity Explorer community have self selected themselves to be interested in new things, intellectually curious, thoughtful, and excited to engage and make a difference.
 They are a very unique group of individuals.

-This community of older adults have spent hundreds of hours over the last two years discussing and brainstorming unmet needs associated with aging, and critiquing various existing products and new product concepts.
-During that time the members of our five explorer circles have learned how to work effectively together, and we have learned how to effectively manage our group interactions to have useful outputs result.
+This community of older adults have spent hundreds of hours over the last five years discussing and brainstorming unmet needs associated with aging, and critiquing various existing products and new product concepts.
+During that time the members of our explorer circles have learned how to work effectively together, and we have learned how to effectively manage our group interactions to have useful outputs result.
 This has been a time consuming learning process, but now we feel confident we can harness our skills to help others.

 Tech-enhanced Life and the Longevity Explorers have already built a very deep base of expertise and insight in many areas associated with aging.
 And we have already explored a number of unmet needs associated with growing older.
 So, our explorations on your behalf don't have to start from ground zero, but can leverage what we have already learned.

 We have learned that the right facilitation is a key ingredient for a group interaction that leads to a successful result.
-We have the benefit of Dr. Caro's experience as a facilitator of almost a hundred face-to-face explorer circle meetings, as well as his deep experience with the whole product development process.
+We have the benefit of Dr. Caro's experience as a facilitator of over two hundred face-to-face explorer circle meetings, as well as his deep experience with the whole product development process.
 This combination of deep understanding of the challenges of aging; facilitation skills appropriate for a group of older adults; and product development expertise is a rare asset.